SoftwarePixel/Blankify-AI/README.md

 # Blankify AI

-A project developed for teachers and students, designed to make life easier by using AI to create fill-in notes.
+A project developed for teachers and students, designed to make your life easier by using AI to create fill-in notes.